What is a holistic coach and why is it different?

 Often, we hear well-meaning people offering suggested strategies to new parents such as ‘you must sleep when the baby sleeps’, ‘be sure you get an early night’, ‘ oh, just forget the housework’, or ‘just ask a family member to come around and help’.
 Which are all reasonable suggestions, however, what if those suggestions are not feasible?
 What if the family have in fact already tried those ideas only to find they have not worked either, they aren’t sustainable, or simply aren’t possible?

 For many parents, the thought of reaching out for help with sleep may feel conflicted about it.
-There are many strategies suggested, followed up with countless books, websites galore and an endless number of people who can give advice.
+With many available strategies suggested.
+All followed up with countless books, websites galore and an endless number of people who can give advice.
 A simple google search on the terms like ‘sleep training’, ‘baby sleep coach’ or ‘gentle sleep’ yields millions of hits and results.
-So, how is a parent supposed to make an informed choice about who they should trust and enlist in help with their family & everyone’s sleep?
+How can we expect a parent to make an informed choice?
+Who they should trust and enlist in help with their family & everyone’s sleep?

 A quick fix?

-There are some sleep experts who are always quick to suggest those quick-fix methods.
-A controlled crying method is just that, quick, effective and harmless.
+Some sleep experts are always quick to suggest those quick-fix methods.
+A controlled crying method is just that, fast, effective, and harmless.
 In their own opinion, they say this.
-What is then said quickly is that anyone who then challenges this method is doing nothing more than scaremongering these parents and making them feel guilty…
+What they then proceed to mention quickly is that anyone who then challenges this method is doing nothing more than scaremongering these parents and making them feel guilty…

 I wonder if this misses the point?
-My promotion of holistic sleep programs – this being a multi-dimensional approach, which looks at so much more.
+My promotion of holistic sleep programs – this being a multi-dimensional approach.
+Looking at so much more than just sleep as an area.
 The essential whole picture.
 Holistic sleep programs recognize that a baby is usually completely normal in their needs.
-We have to be aware that their needs are so much more than just physical, they are also psychological.
+To be aware that needs are so much more than just physical.
+Needs also are psychological.
 Emotional and relational too.
-So by leaving them to cry will do nothing for these needs.
+Leaving them to cry will do nothing for these needs.
 All it does is stress parents out more!

-I will be honest, I am in love with a quick fix just as much as anyone else, but only when there can be no losers.
+I will be honest, I am in love with a quick fix just as much as the next.
+However only when there can be no losers.

 What is holistic sleep coaching?

 For almost 5 years now and my own journey of sleep, I have become passionate about providing a family-centered care, evidence-based healthcare program.
 These are based on holistic wellness and nutrition.
-While offering gentle parenting.
-Supporting and encouraging breastfeeding and sleep
+Offering gentle parenting.
+Supporting and encouraging breastfeeding and sleep together.

-together.
-Holistic Sleep Consulting has managed to create a culmination of everything that I’m interested in and I’m definitely verging on being geeky about?
+My Holistic Sleep Consulting services have managed to create a culmination of everything that interests me.
+I’m definitely verging on being geeky about?

-So, when I am asked to look at the sleep of an infant or child, the following things are also things I will take into consideration:
+So above all, when I look at the sleep of an infant or child, I consider the following:

-The child’s age, their developmental stage and where this is with what is considered normal according to evidence.
+The child’s age, the developmental stage, where this is and with what is considered normal according to evidence.

 The family context – I will look at siblings, wider family, parental health, environment and community.